 Senior Lecturer in Finance, Loughborough University

 Kai-Hong Tee is currently Senior Lecturer in Finance at Loughborough University School of Business and Economics in the United Kingdom.
 He has worked previously as a Lecturer in Finance at the University of Aberdeen and as a Property Investment Marketing Consultant on both residential and commercial sectors in the international properties markets based in Singapore.
 His research interests include the application of asymmetric risk measures on portfolio optimization, the study of liquidity risks, and efficient performance of managed futures and hedge funds.
-Other interests include exploring the hedging effectiveness of derivatives and the effectiveness of currency (portfolio) strategy for conditional hedging purposes.
-Dr. Tee’s research has been published in the European Journal of Operational Research, International Review of Financial Analysis, Applied Financial Economics, European Financial Management, Journal of Investment Strategies and Journal of Multinational Financial Management.
+Dr Tee’s research has been published in reputable Journals such as the European Journal of Operational Research, Journal of Empirical Finance, Quantitative Finance and European Financial Management.
 He has a BA in Economics and Mathematics from the National University of Singapore, an MBA (with distinction) in finance from the Leeds University Business School, and a Ph.D. in Finance from Heriot-Watt University in Edinburgh, Scotland.

-Executive Director & Chairman of its Academic Board of East Asia Institute of Management
+Deputy Chairman of the Management Council, Chairman of East Asia Institute of Management Academic Board.

-Dr. Tan Jing Hee is an Executive Director of East Asia Institute of Management as well as the Chairman of its Academic Board.
-He started work as a Retail Manager in a family business dealing with pharmaceutical products, toiletries and film development and processing.
-Dr Tan went on to become Senior Science Master of a government secondary school.
-After five years, he re-joined the private sector as a Merchandising Manager of Robinsons Departmental Store, with responsibilities over 6 departments in Menswear Division.
+Dr. Tan Jing Hee is the Deputy Chairman of the Management Council, Chairman of East Asia Institute of Management Academic Board.
 In 1973, he joined the Singapore Institute of Management, initially as Information, Publications and Research officer before moving into management development responsibilities.
 During his 25 years stay in the institute, he helped to build it into the premier HRD organisation in the region.
 While in SIM, Dr Tan was also involved in establishing enterprise-wide MBO systems in six medium and large organisations in Singapore.
 In 1987, he co-edited a book on Developing Managers In Asia, published by Addison-Wesley.
 Dr Tan was the Chief Operating Officer of SIM before leaving it to pursue other interests.
 In 1994, he wrote doctoral thesis on Developing A Factor Model of Management Work in Singapore, for which he was awarded his Ph.D from Henley Mangement College/Brunel University.